 During graduate school, Keya James went on a hair journey to create natural hair formulas for herself, and later on, her daughter.
-She documented the entire process on Youtube, gained a following, and eventually monetized her hobby through Tailored Beauty, a haircare brand without harmful ingredients.
+She documented the entire process on YouTube, gained a following, and learned how to get paid on YouTube, eventually monetizing her hobby through Tailored Beauty, a haircare brand without harmful ingredients.
 In this episode of Shopify Masters, Keya shares her self-taught process of scaling beyond six figures and gaining retail partnerships, like Wal-Mart.

 For the full transcript of this episode, click here.